 Prices start from about US$9/night in a dorm and US$13-14/night in a private room.

 Choose between a 12, 8 or 6-bed dorm or book a standard double room in this modern design hostel.
 Great location between the Night Bazar and the Old City which are both just a short walk away.
 There is a shared kitchen and free wifi.

 I stayed when they just opened their doors and had a pretty good night sleep here!

 Prices start around US$6.50/night in a 12-bed dorm and US$25/night in a double room.

-Clean and peaceful hostel close to Wat Chiang Man in the north of the Old City.
-Wifi and relaxed atmosphere, what else do you need in this town!
+Clean and peaceful hostel close to the famous Wat Chiang Man located towards the northern wall of the Old City.
+Wifi and a relaxed atmosphere, what else do you need in this town!

-Prices for a bed in a 4, 6 or 8 dorm start from US$6/night or chose a private double room from US$10/night.
+Prices for a bed in a 4, 6 or 8 dorm start from US$6/night or choose a private double room starting from US$10/night.

 Looking for something more comfortable than a hostel?
 Without sharing your bathroom and a bit more service?